imixs/open-bpmn/README.md

 # NodeJS

-We use nodejs on Linux debian during develpment.
+We use nodejs on Linux Debian during development.
 To manage version of node js see: https://phoenixnap.com/kb/update-node-js-version

 For development with Eclipse Theia the expected version is ">=10.11.0 <13".
-For that reason we tested with following versions:
+For that reason we tested with following version 12.22.10.

-	12.22.10
-	16.13.2